readywater/2020.andrewlb.com/content/blog/thesis/01-idea/index.md

 ---
-title: The Initial Thesis Idea
+title: MA Thesis Idea on Innovation & Conflict
 date: "2020-01-09T23:12:03.284Z"
-description: "Innovation and security have always been placed together, but what about today's battlefield?
-In my thesis, I'm hoping to explore how "
+description: "An initial look at my MA thesis proposal exploring innovation and conflict.
+This will change a lot over time, but wanted to share the starting point."
 image: ./img/shamii2.jpg
 category: security
 tags: